w3f/polkadot-wiki/docs/learn/learn-staking.md

 There are two different accounts that can be used to securely manage your funds while staking.

-- **Stash:** This account holds funds bonded for staking, but delegates some functions to a Controller.
-As a result, you may actively participate to staking with a Stash private key kept in a cold wallet like ledger, meaning it stays offline all the time.
-Stash account keys are used to sign bonding, unbonding or chilling, and bond more
+- **Stash:** This account holds funds bonded for staking, but delegates some functions to a controller account.
+As a result, you may actively participate to staking with a stash private key kept in a cold wallet like ledger, meaning it stays offline all the time.
+Stash account keys are used to sign staking actions such as bonding and unbonding funds.

-- **Controller:** This account acts on behalf of the Stash account, signalling decisions about nominating and validating.
+- **Controller:** This account acts on behalf of the stash account, signalling decisions about nominating and validating.
 It sets preferences like commission (for validators) and payout account.
 The earned rewards can be bonded (locked) immediately for staking on your stash account, which would effectively compound the rewards you receive over time.
 You could also choose to have them deposited to your controller account or a different account as free (transferable) balance.
   If you are a validator, it also sets your [session keys](learn-keys.md#session-keys).
-Controller accounts only needs enough funds to pay transaction fees.
+Controller accounts only needs enough funds to pay for transaction fees.

 :::warning